 Best 16 Types of Candlestick Patterns

 The hammer candlestick consists of a short body with a much longer lower shadow.
 As a rule, you will find it at the bottom of a downtrend.
 The pattern indicates that bulls resisted the selling pressure during a given period and pushed the price back up.
-While there may be hammer patterns with both green and red candles, the former pointing to a stronger uptrend than red hammers.
+While there may be hammer patterns with green and red candles, the former points to a stronger uptrend than red hammers.